pnealgit/go_think/README.md

 4. Get the mutation working on the Go side
 5. Get the 'Think' working that sends back the angle to the rover.

+April 29,2017 - Ok.
+Got everything working.
+At least I get an 'angle' back.

+Things to do:

+1. Get a line graph going to compare sum of rewards at each epoch